vhuni/data_pipelines_project/README.md

 - **dags**: This directory contains all the Apache Airflow DAG files.
 Airflow DAGs define the workflows and tasks for data processing, ETL (Extract, Transform, Load) operations, and other data-related processes.

-- **dags/my_dag.py**: Example Apache Airflow DAG file.
+- **dags/main.py**: Apache Airflow DAG file.
 You can add more DAG files as needed for different workflows.
+This main.py contains the dag to run the python operators.

-- **dags/data_testing.py**: Another example Apache Airflow DAG file.
+- **dags/data_testing.py**: Another example Apache Airflow DAG file to download and upload files into AWS S3 bucket.

 - **include**: This directory contains the Streamlit.io web application.